Kyladon/NFODaemon/README.md

 **Important Notes**

 * This project uses Flask, which is not intended for production use.
 However, it has been found to be suitable for this purpose.
-* For optimal security and reliability, we recommend running the daemon in an isolated container.
+* For optimal security and reliability, we recommend running the daemon in an isolated container. **DO NOT RUN AS ROOT**

 **Getting Started**
 -------------------